Frequently Asked Questions

 What sort of time commitment can I expect?

 That all depends on you!
-We ask that all members attend our weekly meetings (approximately 2 hours) at the very least.
-But if you’re interested in getting more involved, you can also join the concrete testing team, the paddling team, or help the admins out with finance and the final design report.
+We ask that all members attend our weekly meetings (approximately 4-5 hours) at the very least.
+But if you’re interested in getting more involved, you can also join the paddling team, or help the leads and admins out with tasks.
 There are many opportunities to get involved with the team!

 I’m SO interested, how can I get involved?

-Every September, we host a UBC Imagine Day booth where you can talk to team leads and sign up to be a part of the team!
-If you missed Imagine Day, you can contact one of the team captains by emailing ubcconcretecanoe [at] gmail (dot) com
+Recruitment periods open in the summer and every September, where we host a UBC Imagine Day booth where you can talk to team leads and sign up to be a part of the team!
+If you missed Imagine Day or a recruitment period, you can contact us via email to let us know.

 Can flour make concrete harder?